seatable/seatable-api-php/docs/TeamAdmin/Api/UsersApi.md

 Enforce 2FA

 As the team administrator, you can force each team member to use 2-factor authentication (2FA).
-When the value of `force_2fa` is `1` in this request, the member will be requested to activate 2FA by scanning a QR code next time they log in.
-To cancel enforcing them to use 2FA, change the value to `0` and send this request again.
+When the value of `force_2fa` is `true` in this request, the member will be requested to activate 2FA by scanning a QR code next time they log in.
+To cancel enforcing them to use 2FA, change the value to `false` and send this request again.
 This request is to be distinguished from the next request, because cancelling the enforcement doesn't necesssarily [Disable 2FA for A User in Team](/reference/disabletwofactor-1), which serves a different purpose.

 ### Example